 - my uncle skipped a grade and then was small and also couldn’t drive to prom because he was too young

-- on TV shows, grade-skippers are always small and nerdy and get picked on.
+- on TV shows, grade-skippers are always nerdy and get picked on.

-TV shows and movies like to show us that kids who skip a grade are tiny and nerdy and get beat up every day.
+TV shows and movies show us that kids who skip a grade are tiny and nerdy and get beat up every day.
 They have no friends and only their calculator understands them.